cchipman21804/EnterpriseCOBOLv6.3/README.md

 fuel efficiency of the old equipment and the fuel efficiency of the new equipment

+HACKRANK.cbl (v1.0)
+My first attempt at the Hacker News Rankings for Mainframe/COBOL Posts COBOL Challenge under "COBOL Programming Course - Advanced Topics" It does not meet all of the challenge requirements, but I intend to return to it at a later date armed with additional knowledge.

 HEATINDX.cbl
 "Heat Index Calculator"
 Calculates the heat index from the outside air temperature and the relative